yushan-huang/yushan-huang.github.io/index.md

 order: 1
 ---

+I am Yushan Huang, currently a Senior Researcher at Huawei - 2012 Laboratories - Central Software Institute - Poincaré Lab at Beijing.
+Before this, I have internshiped in Nokia Bell Labs - Cambridge, and Brave Software - London.

-I am Yushan Huang, currently a PhD Student at Imperial College London - [NetSys Lab](https://netsys.doc.ic.ac.uk/index.html) at London, supervised by [Prof. Hamed Haddadi](https://www.imperial.ac.uk/people/h.haddadi) and [Prof. Payam Barnaghi](https://www.imperial.ac.uk/people/p.barnaghi).
-I have a Master of Mechanical Engineering in Huazhong University of Science and Technology, supervised by Prof. Jihong Chen, and a Bachelor of Mechanical Engineering in Shandong University.
+I finished my PhD at Imperial College London - [NetSys Lab](https://netsys.doc.ic.ac.uk/index.html) at London, supervised by [Prof. Hamed Haddadi](https://www.imperial.ac.uk/people/h.haddadi) and [Prof. Payam Barnaghi](https://www.imperial.ac.uk/people/p.barnaghi).
+I have a Master of Mechanical Engineering in Huazhong University of Science and Technology, supervised by Prof. Jihong Chen, working at National NC System Engineering Research Center.
+I have a Bachelor of Mechanical Engineering in Shandong University.

 My current research focuses on Low-Energy Adaptive Machine Learning System at the Edge, helping users achieving low energy personalization, compressing and adapting the model to edge/mobile/ultra-low-power devices.
 My previous research focuses on applying ML models on CNC machine tools.
 I also have many experiences in CAD/CAM/CNC disign, C/C++ development, Usability Evaluation and Test, Prototype Develop and Evaluation, etc. I enjoy working in interdisciplinary fields and love ''beautiful'' things in both science, music, and humanities.